msillano/tuyaDAEMON/README.md

  2) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` requests.

- 3) _Tuya devices_ can update  their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded.
+ 3) _Tuya devices_ can update  their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded (see [issue#17](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/27)).

- 4) Tuyapi sometimes finds an error message from devices: `"json obj data unvalid"`: the source of this is not clear (see [issue # 246](https://github.com/codetheweb/tuyapi/issues/246)), but the best interpretation is "_the required operation is not available_".
+ 4) Tuyapi sometimes finds an error message from devices: `"json obj data unvalid"`: the source of this is not clear (see [issue#246](https://github.com/codetheweb/tuyapi/issues/246)), but the best interpretation is "_the required operation is not available_".

  5) **Tuyapi** throws some errors at the moment not caught by **tuya-smart-device**: `"Error: Error from socket"` and `"find () timeout.
 Is the device turned on and the correct ID or IP?"`.
  Because now a **tuya-smart-device** can't be disabled, these useless messages can be very frequent.
 In normal use, some devices can stay disconnected long time, such as power sockets or power strips used only on request.